Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 With limited land to develop large-scale renewable energy projects, Singapore is collaborating with its Southeast Asian neighbours to import low-carbon electricity via subsea power cables.

-In 2024, Singapore’s Energy Market Authority (EMA) granted a conditional licence for the Pacific Medco Solar Energy (PMSE) consortium to import 600 MW of low-carbon electricity from Indonesia.
+In 2024, Singapore’s Energy Market Authority (EMA) granted a Letter of Conditional Licence for the Pacific Medco Solar Energy (PMSE) consortium to import 600 MW of low-carbon electricity from Indonesia.
 The approval, granted under a bilateral energy cooperation framework between the two nations, reinforces their shared commitment to renewable energy and regional energy security.

-To achieve this, PMSE plans to install solar PV capacity of at least 2000 MWp and a battery energy storage system (BESS) of at least 3000 MWh on Pulau Bulan Island in Indonesia.
-Once complete, the Bulan Solar PV and BESS project will use a 400 kV high-voltage subsea cable to deliver clean electricity to Singapore’s grid.
-The subsea cable route will span around 40km and connect to a new substation on Jurong Island in Singapore.
+To achieve this PMSE plans to install a large solar PV facility coupled with a battery energy storage system (BESS) on Pulau Bulan Island in Indonesia.
+Once complete, the Bulan Solar PV and BESS project will use a dedicated 400 kV high-voltage subsea cable to deliver clean electricity to Singapore’s grid.
+Bulan Island is located on west side of Batam island and close distance to Singapore.

 Our involvement in the Bulan project started in 2024 when we were appointed as lead engineering consultant for PMSE.
 In this role, we’re providing comprehensive owner’s engineer services to deliver a bankable feasibility study, robust preliminary design and ready-to-issue tender documents – laying the groundwork for successful execution and construction of the project.